The Benefits of Suburban “Private School” Towns

 Yes, private school can be expensive, especially when you have more than one kid in the mix.
 And, yes, many families move to the suburbs for the A+ public schools—that may even be your primary motivator.

-That said, there’s a real reason to consider private school in the suburbs, and it’s not just the quality of education.
-By opening your family up to private school options, you’ll likely expand your suburban search, and have opportunities to buy into a number of communities that may, otherwise, have fallen off your radar because of lower-ranking public schools.
+That said, there’s a real reason to consider suburban private schools, and it’s not just the quality of education.
+By opening your family up to private school options, you’ll likely expand your suburban search and have opportunities to buy into communities that may, otherwise, have fallen off your radar because of lower-ranking public schools.

-Here’s a good example.
-One Long Island school district consistently ranks in the top 20 in New York, with Blue Ribbon Schools of Excellence and far above-average Ivy League matriculation.
-The median home sale price is just under $2.1 million.
+Take this scenario as an example.
+A school district in Long Island is consistently among the top 20 in New York, boasting Blue Ribbon Schools of Excellence and a high rate of Ivy League admissions.
+Here, the median home sale price is just under $2.1 million.

 Buy in town #1, spend $2.1 million for a three-bedroom, two-bathroom house